 Step 1 – Check Java Version

-First make sure you have java installed on your system.
+First, make sure you have java installed on your system.
 It is recommended the last version of Oracle Java 1.6.x, patch level 45, or the latest Oracle Java 7 or OpenJDK 6 build 27 or OpenJDK 7.
-Use following command to check installed java version.
+Use the following command to check installed java version.

 If you do not have already installed java on your system, use below link to install latest java version.